"An infinite amount of value can be added to any service."

-I was born in southern Africa and raised in the southwestern United States, Guatemala and Mexico, but I've lived in Pittsburgh since 2016 after spending my adult life in Chicago, where I moved for college.
+I was born in southern Africa and raised in the southwestern United States, Guatemala and Mexico.
+I've lived in Pittsburgh since 2016 after spending my adult life in Chicago, where I first moved for college.

-In addition to working as a women's health educator and adult literacy teacher, I earned a Bachelor of Science degree in biology from University of Illinois before getting my master's at Medill.
+During my years in Chicago, I worked as a women's health educator and adult literacy teacher before earning a bachelor's degree in biology from University of Illinois.
+I worked at the Baha'i House of Worship in Wilmette, and in an ecology lab at University of Chicago, then decided to get my master's in journalism at Northwestern's Medill College.
 Since then I have served a broad array of clients and audiences through writing, editing and translating.
 I am fluent in English and Spanish, and conversant in American Sign Language.

 I would like to recognize: